Committee Information

 Prof Eleanor Wertheim

-Eleanor Wertheim is a community psychologist and clinical psychologist in the Department of Psychology and Counselling at La Trobe University.
-She has a keen interest in promoting cooperative methods for addressing conflict, which she has done at many levels.
+Eleanor Wertheim is Emeritus Professor in the School of Psychology and Public Health at La Trobe University.
+She has a background in clinical psychology and community psychology and has a keen interest in promoting cooperative methods for addressing conflict, which she has done at many levels.
 These include being part of the Psychologists for Peace project, Enhancing Relationships in School Communities (ERIS), as well as contributing to the UN Institute for Training and Research Peacemaking and Conflict Prevention Programme, which trains UN staff, representatives from regional organisations and diplomats from around the world.
 In addition to publishing in the field of conflict resolution and forgiveness, Eleanor has enjoyed being part of creating numerous Psychologists for Peace materials such as posters and calendars on peace and conflict resolution topics, including the Wise Ways to Win series, and she helped to found the Psychologists for Peace student Peace Research Award.

 Committee Member